oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - You can add new MBeans or resources simply by specifying their corresponding model file YAML snippet along with their parent bean hierarchy.
 See [Example of adding a data source](#example-of-adding-a-data-source).

- - You can recreate, change, or add secrets that your model depends on.
+ - You can change or add secrets that your model references.
 For example, you can change a database password secret.

- - You can change or add environment variables that your model macros may depend on (macros that use the `@@ENV:myenvvar@@` syntax).
+ - You can change or add environment variables that your model macros reference (macros that use the `@@ENV:myenvvar@@` syntax).

- - You can remove a named MBean or resource by specifying a model file with an exclamation point (`!`) symbol just before the bean or resource name.
+ - You can remove a named MBean or resource by specifying a model file with an exclamation point (`!`) just before the bean or resource name.
 For example, if you have a data source named `mynewdatasource` defined in your model, it can be removed by specifying a small model file that loads after the model file that defines the data source, where the small model file looks like this:

    ```
    resources: